tomverbeure/ecp5_jtag/spinal/README.md

 * `idcode` is use to set the IDCODE of your device.
 When using it on an ECP5, this will error out because that's obviously not allows.
 (Again: only user chains ER1 and ER2 are supported.)
 * `flowFragmentPush` allows for pushing data to a target clock domain, without back-pressure.

+    According to the interface, it accepts a generic data fragment, but right now, it errors out with anything other than 1 bit data.
+And that 1 bit data is mapped a 'valid'...

 * `read` has the following extra parameters:
     * `light`:
         * `false`: `data` is double-buffered: it's copied into a shadow register during the Capture-DR